Pakistan fight back after Olivier takes six

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CENTURION, South Africa: Pakistan fought back after being bowled out for 181 as bowlers dominated on the first day of the first Test against South Africa at SuperSport Park on Wednesday.
+CENTURION: Pakistan fought back after being bowled out for 181 as bowlers dominated on the opening day of the first Test against South Africa at SuperSport Park on Wednesday.

-Duanne Olivier took six for 37 as the hosts subjected Pakistan to an onslaught of aggressive, short-pitched bowling.

-Azam made a defiant 71 off 79 balls on a pitch already showing signs of uneven bounce.
-Hasan Ali (21) supported Azam in a ninth wicket stand of 67, easily the best of the innings.

-Olivier´s first victim was Shan Masood, who was playing in place of Haris Sohail, who suffered a knee injury during the pre-match warm-up.
-Masood looked competent as he and Azhar Ali put on 37 for the third wicket before a lifting delivery deflected off his thigh pad onto the stumps.
+Babar made a defiant 71 off 79 balls on a pitch already showing signs of uneven bounce.
+Hasan Ali (21) supported Babar in a ninth wicket stand of 67, easily the best of the innings.Olivier’s first victim was Shan Masood, who was playing in place of Haris Sohail, who suffered a knee injury during the pre-match warm-up.
+Shan looked competent as he and Azhar Ali put on 37 for the third wicket before a lifting delivery deflected off his thigh pad onto the stumps.
 Olivier followed up by trapping Asad Shafiq leg before wicket before he took the wickets of Azhar Ali, captain Sarfraz Ahmed and Mohammad Amir after the break.

 South Africa lost Aiden Markram early, leg before to Hasan Ali, but Elgar and Hashim saw off some tight bowling by Hasan and Mohammad Amir.
 The advantage seemed to be shifting when Elgar hit three boundaries off successive balls from Hasan.